freelancewebdev/TransleX/core/components/translex/docs/readme.txt

 				By default, all topic files for a given package will be available.
 langauages: 	A comma delimited list of the languages you wish the translator to work with.
 These languages are given in 2 letter code form.
 				By default, the translator may work with all languages available.
-adminNotify:	An email address to send notifications to when a topic file is saved.
+adminNotifyEmail:	An email address to send notifications to when a topic file is saved.
 Only one email will be sent per package, topic, language
 				combination per session.
 				By default, no notification is sent.
 cultureKey:		You can override the site cultureKey setting to have the tool interface display in another language of your choice.
 Once again,